ngandng/NMOPSO/README.md

 1. Download all the source files from this repository.
 2. Open MATLAB.
-3. Execute the main script by running `NMOPSOmain.m`.
+3. Execute the main script by running `NMOPSO.m`.

 ## Visualization